 What are some other things we can do to help communicate the gospel to this time and people?

 As we go about connecting our friends to the gospel and Jesus we must also begin connecting with them personally as a church.

 What was it like for you when you started coming to the Resolved?
 Easy to make relationships?
 Hard?
 What can you do to make that connection for new people happen?

 Pray with your group that we’d realize the joy of Jesus coming in our lives every day.
 Accept His new clothes and be flexible wineskins, wise about our delivery of the gospel.

 Worship in Fellowship

 Coffee and tea are available in our outdoor courtyard.
+We will also be having a food truck after each of the services!
 We encourage you to come early and stay late to hang out with God's people.